-- Combine theoretical and practical knowledge in conventional medicine and different modalities of veterinary integrative medicine including acupuncture, herbs, and food therapy. - Improve knowledge of integrative veterinary medicine to plan the treatment of most commonly seen diseases including neurology, dermatology, cardiology and other internal medicine, ophthalmology, Overview on Integrative Veterinary Medicine - 3.
-Demonstrate knowledge of integrative veterinary medicine in felines, exotic animals, domestic ruminants, and camelids.

-4. Use theory and research evidence to identify a topic and develop a dissertation involving original contributions to the field of integrative veterinary medicine.
+- Combine theoretical and practical knowledge in conventional medicine and different modalities of veterinary integrative medicine including acupuncture, herbs, and food therapy. - Improve knowledge of integrative veterinary medicine to plan the treatment of most commonly seen diseases including neurology, dermatology, cardiology and other internal medicine, ophthalmology, behavior, pain management and oncology in canines and equines. - 3.
+Demonstrate knowledge of integrative veterinary medicine in felines, exotic animals, domestic ruminants, and camelids - Use theory and research evidence to identify a topic and develop a dissertation involving original contributions to the field of integrative veterinary medicine.